it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 # Residents registration change service  of Ehrenamt-Justiz

-The Residents registration service offers a job for push notifications that ensures that change notifications are sent smoothly and regularly to Ehrenamt-Jusitz.
+The Residents registration service offers a job for push notifications that ensures that change notifications are sent smoothly and regularly to Ehrenamt-Justiz.
 These changes are transmitted to us via Apcache Kafka queues.
-The Residents registration change service receives changed personal data and and determines conflicts (Conflicts arise if the applicant data in Ehrenamt-Jusitz is different from the Residents registration data)
+The Residents registration change service receives changed personal data and and determines conflicts (Conflicts arise if the applicant data in Ehrenamt-Justiz is different from the Residents registration data)

 ## System overview